 Recommended courses.
 You can suggest courses to users based on their preferences.
 In addition, after users complete courses, your MOOC platform can offer specializations, degrees, and other courses similar to those completed.
 You can make recommendations even more personalized using continuous machine learning.

-Coursera offers a custom tool to let users find great courses based on their purpose of learning: career opportunities, education, or fun.
+Coursera offers a custom tool to let users find great courses based on their purpose of learning systems: career opportunities, education, or fun.

 Auditing courses.
 Learners should be able to sample a course before enrolling.
 Coursera allows users to view intro videos that tell them what knowledge they’ll obtain from a course and what tasks they’ll face.